rajanptr/Gymbro/README.md

 GYMBRO is for you.

-If you've ever forgotten your weights:
+If you've forgotten your weights:

 > **GYMBRO.**

-If you've ever wondered whether you're actually progressing:
+If you've wondered whether you're actually progressing:

 > **GYMBRO.**

-If you've ever wanted to look back and see how far you've come:
+If you've wanted to see how far you've come:

 > **GYMBRO.**

-And if you've ever skipped the gym and blamed the weather...
+And if you've skipped the gym and blamed the weather...

-Well.

 > *GYMBRO probably can't help you with that one.*